eway-crm/triggers/TriggerDefinition/ScheduledAtTime/README.md

 Note that using WaitInTransaction may cause a deadlock.
 This may occur when the executable you want to trigger saves data back to the eWay-CRM using eWay-CRM API.

 ## What will be activated
-The trigger will activate Program.exe, so we have to supply programs path to the trigger like this  `Target="C:\inetpub\wwwroot\Free_com\31994\bin\Program.exe"`.
+The trigger will activate Program.exe, so we have to supply programs path to the trigger like this  `Target="C:\inetpub\wwwroot\eWay\bin\Program.exe"`.

 ## Choosing time
 By defining action criterias we can create our own schedule for trigger activation.

-### Time
-This criteria defines starting time for the trigger.
-The time format is `h:m:s`.
-The trigger will activate at the specified time, relative to 00:00.
-Here we have this value set to 00:40:00 (40 minutes after midnight).

-### Repeat
-Repeat determines your trigger will activate repeatedly.
-Here we have `Value="d"`, which means it will repeat every day.
-In this case each day at 00:40.
-This criteria can have following values:

-"d" for daily

-"wd" for daily but only on work days (Monday till Friday)

-"w" for weekly

-"m" for monthly

-"y" for yearly

-### Iteration count
-Iteration is number of times that the trigger will activate.
-Its value is number.
-In this case the value is 23, so the trigger will activate each day  23 times .

-### Frequency
-This is time after which the next iteration will start.
-It value is given in minutes.
-In this case we set it to 60, so the trigger will activate daily, 23 times after 60 minutes.

-Configuration in this example will work this way.
-Each day at 00:40 and than subsequently after 60 minutes again and again.
+In this example the trigger will run each day at 00:40 and than subsequently after 60 minutes again and again.
 This cycle will repeat every day and should ensure activating the specified Executable or Stored Procedure each hour.